valnity98/Instrument-Cluster/README.md

 Mutasem Bader

 # License
-This project is open-source under the MIT License.
+This software is proprietary and confidential.
+Unauthorized copying, distribution, or modification is prohibited.

 # Contact
 For questions or contributions, feel free to contact me via GitHub.